GNolanDev/bbi-challenge/README.md

 -   "php artisan dusk" for end to end testing (requires the server to be running)
 -   "php artisan test" for back end unit/feature testing
 -   "npm test" for front end testing.
 Note - this depends on a mock service worker, which will intercept requests when in a DEV environment causing normal use to break.
-The code applying the msw is therefore commented out at the top of resources/js/index.js - uncomment before running the tests.
+The code applying the msw is therefore commented out at the top of resources/js/index.js - uncomment before running the 'npm' (jest) tests.
     Manual testing - type any reasonable search term in the box and click "Search" - a list of the most relevant tracks, with artist and duration should be displayed.

 # State & Improvements